Do I Really Need Amazon Prime?

 The Prime Student email

-This email was worse because its title gave me anxiety.
+This email made me feel sad.
 It said, “We’ve had a great run, but your Prime Student membership discount must end.”
-My heart sank deeper.
-My already drooping shoulders drooped more.

-I hated this email!
 The email’s salutation had the word thanks followed by my first and last name.
-Then the first sentence said, “Thanks for being a Prime Student member!”
+Then, the first sentence said, “Thanks for being a Prime Student member!”

-That sentence added gasoline to my burning annoyance.
-How do I respond to that?
-Umm, you’re welcome? 😕
+That sentence added fuel to my burning annoyance.
+Do I respond with you’re welcome? 😕

-First, Amazon Prime tells me they’re ending my membership discount and then thanks me for being a Prime Student member.
+First, AP told me they ended my membership discount and thanked me for being a Prime Student member.
 I’m confused. 😕

-It’s like the Prime Student Membership Lord gave me the boot and told me, OKAY, we can’t afford to provide you with these Prime Student benefits for half the price anymore; it’s time you pay the full price like everyone else. 😡
+It’s like the Prime Student Membership Lord gave me the boot and said, okay, we can’t afford to provide you with these Prime Student benefits at half cost any more; it’s time you pay the full price like everyone else. 😡

-Shit, Amazon Prime is ending my Prime Student movie breaks, and they’re thanking me?
+Shit, AP is ending my Prime Student movie breaks, and they’re thanking me?
 Great!
 There goes my enjoying Prime Video and Kindle and free two-day shipping at half the membership price. 😖

-My student days aren’t over yet!
-I still have a semester to go! 😭
+But my student days aren’t over; I still have another year! 😭

 Then the next paragraph began with “Get the most out of everything Prime with the Prime Insider Newsletter…delivered weekly to your inbox.”
-No thanks.
+No thanks!
 How is a newsletter supposed to help me keep my Prime Student membership?
-And I don’t need more emails.
-I need more savings!
+And I don’t need additional emails filling up my inbox.
+I need membership savings!

 Hope tapped my shoulder.
-I had to see if I could extend my student discount benefit.
+I had to see if I did have another year of my student discount.
 The steps below show how I did this.

-- On the Your Account page, click on the Prime button to go to the Amazon Prime Membership page.
+1. On the Your Account page, I clicked on the Prime button to go to the Amazon Prime Membership page.

-- Click on Prime Plan next to your name.
+2. I clicked Prime Plan next to my name.

-- Click the link, Still a Student?
-Reverify your eligibility. at the bottom of the mini menu.
+3. I clicked the Still a Student?
+Reverify your eligibility. link at the bottom of the mini menu.

 What’s the next step

-After knowing that my membership renewal fee would increase and my student discount would stop, I allowed myself two days of gorging on Doritos, dreaming my student discount would stay and googling questions about the necessity of an Amazon Prime membership.
-And I became depressed again that my gorging had to end because the family-size bag of spicy Doritos was so good!
+After knowing that my membership renewal fee would increase and my student discount would stop, I allowed myself two days of gorging on Doritos (eww!), dreaming my student discount would stay and googling about the necessity of an AP membership.
+I became sad again after my gorging ended; consuming the entire family-size spicy Doritos bag gave me a raging headache! 🤮

 Decide priorities

-Do I need an Amazon Prime membership?
-Practically, the answer is a loud N-O!
+But do I need an AP membership?
+My answer is a loud N-O!

 Rich people stay rich by living like they’re broke.
 Broke people stay broke by living like they’re rich.